ahgroup/DSAIDE/auxilliary/to-do.md

 * Add pulsed births model (Peel et al 2014) to DSAIDE?

+* (Evolution of) virulence, optimal virulence and R0.

 ## Resources
 A good source of shiny examples and tips and tricks that might be helpful.
 E.g. the ""Busy..." / "Done!" / "Error" example on that website might be useful for the progress bar task below: https://github.com/daattali